curious-attempt-bunny/pyflux/docs/source/index.rst

   my_model = pf.ARIMA(data=my_dataframe, ar=2, ma=0, family=pf.Normal())

-The second step is **prior formation**, which involves specifying a family for each latent variable in the model using the ``adjust_prior`` method, for example we can a prior for the constant in the ARIMA model :math:`N\left(0,10\right)`.
+The second step is **prior formation**, which involves specifying a family for each latent variable in the model using the ``adjust_prior`` method, for example we can specify a prior for the constant in the ARIMA model :math:`N\left(0,10\right)`.
 The latent variables can be viewed by printing the ``latent_variables`` object attached to the model.
 Prior formation be ignored if the user is intending to just do Maximum Likelihood.

 .. image:: http://www.pyflux.com/welcome_pack/introduction/model_api_2.png
   :align: center